grpc-ecosystem/grpc-gateway/docs/_docs/v2-migration.md

 The `runtime.SetHTTPBodyMarshaler` function has disappeared, and is now enabled by default.
-If you for some reason don't want `HttpBody` messages to be respected, you can disable it by overwriting the default marshaler:
+If you for some reason don't want `HttpBody` messages to be respected, you can disable it by overwriting the default marshaler with one which does not wrap `runtime.JSONPb` in `runtime.HTTPBodyMarshaler`:

 ```go
 mux := runtime.NewServeMux(